Storm-Eagle20/RTChanger/README.md

 Sono (AKA MarcusD).
 I would not have even started this project if it weren't for him.
 I am very new to coding and he has and currently is helping me with this project.
 A very, very helpful person.

 LiquidFenrir on Discord.
-I'm not joking when I say that he seriously assisted me in the entirety of my code around the binary coded decimals, which I was completely unfamiliar with.
-It would have taken weeks to get that code done without him.
+I'm not joking when I say that he seriously assisted me in the entirety of my code around overflows and handling values before writing it to a MCU register.

 The 3DSHacks #dev community on Discord.
 I had quite a few questions to ask there.
 I also desperately needed new Makefiles to create .CIA and .3DSX files.

 Fenrir for helping me solve some issues when I was trying to compile.

-MassExplosion213 for helping me with multiple code segments, particularly related to Citro3D.
+MassExplosion213 for helping me with multiple code segments.

-WinterMute for the header file for lodepng.h.

 Smealum for ctrulib.
 I really needed that library.